Inheritance Law

 Certificate of Inheritance in Turkey: Foreign Heirs Guide

 After losing a loved one, the first step in transferring assets located in Turkey is obtaining a certificate of inheritance.
-This document officially establishes who the heirs are and their share ratios; subsequently used as the foundational document for title, bank, and company share transfers.
-The process often appears complex for foreign heirs; this guide explains step-by-step what needs to be done.
+This document officially establishes who the heirs are and their proportionate shares; it is subsequently used as the foundational document for title, bank, and company share transfers.
+The process often appears complex for foreign heirs; this guide explains step by step what needs to be done.

 The certificate of inheritance:

-- Includes information such as deceased's last residence and date of death,
+- Includes information such as the deceased's last place of residence and date of death,

-- Shows whether heirs are statutory or designated heirs,
+- Shows whether the heirs are statutory or designated heirs,

-- Forms foundational document for all transfer transactions in Turkey.
+- Forms the foundational document for all transfer transactions in Turkey.

-Certificate of inheritance can be obtained through two routes: notary or civil court of peace.
+A certificate of inheritance can be obtained through two routes: notary or Civil Court of Peace.

-Since 2011, notaries also have authority to issue certificate of inheritance.
-This method:
+Since 2011, notaries have also had the authority to issue a certificate of inheritance.
+This method is:

-- Fast (typically same day or within few days),
+- Fast (typically the same day or within a few days),

 - Lower cost,

-- Suitable for non-contested situations — that is, when there's no dispute among heirs,
+- Suitable for non-contested situations — that is, where there is no dispute among the heirs,

-- Applicable for inheritance of foreign-national deceased as well.
+- Available for the inheritance of a foreign-national deceased.

-When foreign deceased or heirs are involved, notaries carefully review file and refer to court when needed.
+Where a foreign deceased or foreign heirs are involved, notaries review the file carefully and refer the matter to a court where necessary.

-The Civil Court of Peace route is followed in following situations:
+The Civil Court of Peace route is followed in the following situations:

 - Disagreement among heirs,

-- Effects of decisions like custody, adoption made in home country are being examined.
+- The effects of decisions such as custody or adoption made in the home country need to be examined.

 Document Requirements for Foreign Heirs

-Typical documents to be submitted in certificate of inheritance application:
+Typical documents to be submitted in a certificate of inheritance application:

-- If died in Turkey: Obtained from Turkish civil registry office.
+- If the deceased died in Turkey: obtained from the Turkish civil registry office.

-- If died abroad: Death certificate must be apostilled and sworn-translated.
+- If the deceased died abroad: the death certificate must be apostilled and provided with a sworn Turkish translation.

 - In countries not party to the Apostille Convention, consular attestation applies.

-For Turkish-citizen deceased, Turkish civil registry extract.
-For foreign deceased, family-tie documents like birth certificate, marriage certificate from home country are submitted.
+For a Turkish-citizen deceased, a Turkish civil registry extract is required.
+For a foreign-national deceased, family-relationship documents such as a birth certificate and marriage certificate from the home country must be submitted.

 3. Heirs' Identity Documents